alexarice/nixpkgs/doc/languages-frameworks/agda.section.md

   homeLibraries = "path/to/my/package.agda-lib";
 }
 ```
+multiple libraries can be passed in by separating them with newlines.

 Agda will not by default use these libraries.
 To tell agda to use the library we have some options:
 - Call `agda` with the library flag: